 You can’t beat the heat

 Hot water is a necessity for proper stain removal since it breaks down grime without the use of harsh chemicals.
-The heating units in our automotive carpet extractors provide a consistent stream of hot water up to 210 degrees.
+The heating units in our automotive carpet extractors heat the water up to 210 degrees.

 Save on water